Kitten sleeping: How much do they sleep and how to support better rest

 Tips for getting a kitten to sleep at night

 Just like humans, kittens will feel sleepy after an evening meal.
-Feeding your kitten wet food half an hour before bedtime may well encourage them to settle down to sleep with a fuller tummy.
-For advice on the correct portions of wet kitten food by age, see our article on ‘How much should I feed my kitten in a day’.
+Feeding your kitten wet food half an hour before bedtime may well encourage them to settle down to sleep with a fuller tummy, though make sure you feed your kitten the right amount, to avoid any digestive upset that may offer the opposite effect to a nice sleep.

 Use wet food in your regular feeding schedule

 Kittens need to eat multiple meals during the day.
 Feeding them a quality wet kitten food that’s full of protein will not only fuel their growth, but slowly release energy throughout a 24hr period.
 Conversely, dry food often contains higher carbohydrate content that can quickly release unwanted bursts of energy when fed at bedtime thus affecting how long your kitten will sleep.
-Learn more about the benefits of wet food at ‘What to feed kittens: guidance and advice’ .
+Learning what to feed kittens and when can contribute to their energy levels, and also their sleep.

 Play with your kitten to tire them out